Signing the Closing Disclosure

 The Initial CD is the most time-sensitive document throughout the mortgage loan process because it requires e-signatures a minimum of three days before closing.
 The initial closing disclosure is not perfect; however, it’s mandatory that it be acknowledged via e-signatures.

+2. Final Closing Disclosure (Final CD): The final, exact costs and terms reviewed and signed at closing.
 The Final CD is what will be signed at closing and outlines the exact fees of the loan.
 The Final Closing Disclosure is typically prepared a day or two before closing by the title company.
-See our closing day overview for what to expect the day of closing.

 It’s worth noting that the Closing Disclosure’s predecessor is the Loan Estimate (LE).
 The LE document is sent in the beginning stages of the mortgage loan process during the loan packaging & lenders disclosures stage.
 The LE and CD similar; therefore, everything should look familiar when the closing disclosure is issued.